 Active Transport—Walking and Cycling

-The Australian Government supports measures to increase all aspects of active transport in Australian communities, and is a member of the Australian Bicycle Council.
+The Australian Government supports measures to increase all aspects of active transport in Australian communities.
 The design, project deployment and funding of cycling and pedestrian facilities is primarily a matter for state, territory and local governments.

 National strategies for safer and increased participation in walking and cycling